- Brand name

 ALCAINE should be used in a single patient only.

 What it looks like

-ALCAINE is a clear liquid that comes in a 15 mL dropper bottle.
+ALCAINE Eye Drops are a sterile, clear liquid that comes in a 15 mL dropper bottle.

 ALCAINE Eye Drops contain proxymetacaine hydrochloride 0.5% (5 mg/mL) as the active ingredient.

 - hydrochloric acid and/or sodium hydroxide (to adjust pH).

 ALCAINE is supplied in Australia by: